michaelhtran120/MaRecipe/README.md

 2. Animate.css for some animation assistance
 3. Pace.js for progress bar for visual display of content loading.

+## Javascript / JQuery

+I prefer to use plain Javascript, but I utilized JQuery as a learning experience and practice.

 ## Forms

 As of now the forms do not function as there is no backend tied to this project, but I did add javascript to provide some input verification in the sign up modal.